 Fun in the Fun Center

 After losing some money the night before, the last thing I wanted to do was hit up the casino again the next day.
+Which meant it was time to consider something else.
 I was happy with option 2 — the fun center.

 I am a big kid.